pootow/prompts/llm-ops-project/brainstorm.md

 * Training of fine tuning the model to fit custom needs
 * Deploying models for inferencing both on premise and cloud
 * Helping customer to integrate LLMs into their own workflows
+* Helping customer to develop their own agents
+* share prompts and agents (reproducibility is the key)

 # Brainstorm